History of Ybor City: Redevelopment

 From 2000 to 2009, gentrification and redevelopment slowly began to spread to the current V.M.
-Ybor neighborhood locatednorth and west of the Ybor City Historic District.
+Ybor neighborhood located north and west of the Ybor City Historic District.
 During the period, the poverty rate in this area dropped from over 40% to about 13%.

 Most Tampa cigar factories were made of wood and by 2018, only two such structures remained: the Oliva factory, totally renovated and converted into apartments, and the Salvador Rodriguez Co. on 22nd St. S. in the Palmetto Beach area, now an office building.

 The local museum is the Ybor City Museum State Park in the former Ferlita Bakery building (originally La Joven Francesca) building on 9th Avenue.
 Tours of the gardens and the "casitas" (small homes of cigar company workers) are provided by a ranger.
 Exhibits, period photos and a video cover the founding of Ybor City and the cigar making industry.

 In July 2018 the Tampa Bay Rays announced their plans to build their new stadium in Ybor city.
 In December 2018 the team announced that the Ybor City location was no longer viable.

 As of 2023, one cigar factory was still in operation in Ybor City, the J. C. Newman Cigar Company, which moved to Tampa from Ohio in 1954 and took over the previous Regensburg cigar factory.
 The company was continuing to utilize some antique, hand-operated ARENCO and American Machine and Foundry cigarmaking machines from the 1930's.